abaran30/lolot-api/README.md

 npm start
 ```

-4. The REST API will start locally on http://localhost:3030.
+4. The REST API will start locally on http://localhost:8080 (port set by default).

 ## Testing